-I have recently written to the Director who governs the curriculum which General Practitioners are taught in training, to request that GP’s cover more in depth knowledge of the inner ear.
-Please read my letter below:
+I have recently written to Karena Hanley the National Director of GP Training in Ireland, to request that GP’s cover the inner ear and vestibular disorders in more depth.
+Please read my letter and her response below:

 Dear Curriculum Development Fellow,

 I am writing in relation to a debilitating inner ear virus called ‘Labyrinthitis’.
 It is estimated that in Ireland alone 1 in 10 people have been diagnosed by General Practitioners with Labyrinthitis.
 Of those 1 in 10 sufferers, 30% will suffer with chronic inner ear dysfunction, due to damage of the Labyrinth or Vestibular nerve, as a direct result of the virus.
 Typically Labyrinthitis clears up as quickly as it starts within 2-6 weeks.
 However for chronic sufferers there is no end point without correct treatment.
 This is where General Practitioners fail these individuals.
 The nature of the illness means that symptoms include chronic fatigue, anxiety, trouble concentrating, slight memory loss and many sufferers report experiencing depression.
 Due to General Practitioners’ lack of knowledge regarding these chronic symptoms, sufferers can be given an incorrect diagnosis, no diagnosis at all or be prescribed medication which they do not need, all of which prolong recovery and waste valuable resources.
 To correctly diagnose this illness; without basing a diagnosis on subjective description of symptoms, sufferers must attend an Audiologist to directly assess the damage to the inner ear through a range of balance and caloric tests.
 To recover from this illness individuals need to attend Vestibular Rehabilitation Therapy with a trained Physiotherapist.